GROUP CHAIRMAN (CHAIRMAN)

 - Arranging informal meetings of the directors, including meetings of the non-executive directors at which the executive directors are not present, as required to ensure that sufficient time and consideration is given to complex, contentious or sensitive issues.

-- Proposing to the board, in consultation with the GMD, company secretary and Committee Chairman as appropriate:
+- Proposing to the board, in consultation with the Group Managing Director/Group Chief Executive Officer, company secretary and Committee Chairman as appropriate:

 - a schedule of Matters Reserved to the board for its decision

 - Terms of Reference for each board Committee and

 - other board policies and procedures.